GrayTable/paramap/_sources/fields.rst.txt

 Field
 ------

-``Field(type_class, param=None, default=None)`` is the most basic respresentation of field functionality.
+``Field(type_class, param=None, default=None, required=False)`` is the most basic respresentation of field functionality.
 All other, type specific fields are simply an abstraction on top of it.
 It takes mandatory ``type_class`` argument when being initialized, which designates what type class it should use when resolving final value.

 .. code-block:: python